arka-sarkar/C_Codes/README.md

 Also, while using grade-management-system.c in practice/ folder create a file marks.txt in the same directory as the grade-management-system executable.

 # NOTE: Install gcc in your PC to try out these codes.
-The executables compiled only runs on Linux.
+The executables compiled only runs on Linux with glibc as the C Library (not musl).